Victoria Peak Hong Kong

 Photographers will delight in the opportunities that The Peak offers from the classic harbour views afforded.
 The day views are popular for their clear view of the skyscrapers of the Hong Kong Central District and the busy waters of the harbour, while night time views highlight the amazing light shows which arise both by design and by serendipity from the lighted buildings.
 As well as these distant views there are great possibilities from the natural world which are often found on the peak in the form of wild wooded areas and formal gardens.
 These contrasts all within a few minutes walking distance truly make Victoria Peak an exceptional location for anyone.

 Taking the tram to the peak is the classic way to approach the area and a first time visitor should certainly use this way to get to Hong Kong's Peak, but as you explore the area more times don't forget that road access is now also excellent.
+And various foot paths allow you to hike from various parts of Hong Kong island right up to the Peak.
+Try out the Aberdeen to Peak Tower hike as a great example, which winds through the countryside along Peel Rise.

 Walks and Views